BPSS Curriculum Guideline: Appearance Enhancement (leading to DOS licensure)

 - While the units in each curriculum are best taught sequentially, BPSS has historically accepted flexible schedules for these mandated curricula.
 The critical issue with such flexible schedules is tracking attendance correctly by mandated hours, units, and sub-units.
 At any given time, schools MUST be able to show how the student has progressed through the DOS curriculum (e.g. for when a student transfers to another school and needs a transcript).
 The up-to-date progress report MUST match other school records, notably attendance records for regular classes and make-up classes.

 - If a school does NOT want to teach units sequentially, it is advised to keep the DOS structure for attendance/tracking, by having e.g. unit 1 in the morning, and unit 2 in the afternoon.
 Attendance for each unit MUST be taken separately.
 Each day’s schedule should also mention the sub-unit covered that day, using the exact wording utilized by DOS.
-BPSS is developing sample tracking booklets allowing to track units and sub-units in a straightforward manner.
 Note that the hours spent repeating parts of the previous unit relevant to the new unit do not count towards the previous unit when the topic was first introduced, e.g. repeating basic tool disinfection techniques during the haircutting unit does not count for disinfection, but for haircutting because tool disinfection is a part of professional haircutting.

 - Note that some schools like to rearrange the Department of State units into units with different names and content.
-When doing so, it is important to remember that no matter what you do, the legal curriculum is the Department of State curriculum, and none else.
 Your school needs to be able to track how students progress through the state curriculum at all times.
-Schools in such cases would file with BPSS a “walk-through” that shows how their plan matches the mandated DOS curriculum, including the corresponding tracking forms, paper or electronic, used for tracking.
+Schools in such cases MUST file with BPSS a “walk-through” that shows how their plan matches the mandated DOS curriculum, including any corresponding tracking forms.

 -No matter what arrangement BPSS approves as acceptable for its own purposes, schools need to be aware that: